SUPER and femtosecond spin-conserving coherent excitation of a tin-vacancy color center in diamond: Results

-We quantify the visibility ${V=\frac{I(\pi)}{I(2\pi)}}$ of rotations by dividing the experimental counts $I$ at the $\pi$ and $2\pi$ rotations for narrowband and subpicosecond pulses.
-We find ${V_{\rm subpicosecond}=1.38\,(1)}$ and ${V_{\rm narrowband}=46\,(5)}$.
-The increased pulse energy requirements for subpicosecond control in comparison with narrowband (e.g. $\sim$40 times for a $\pi$-pulse) results in an increased background, which in turn reduces $V$ and increases $g^2(0)$ to 0.6\,(1.1) (Fig.~\ref{fig:resonant}f).
-Quantifying the background contribution, we compare $g^2(0)$ values at $\pi$, $3\pi$, and $5\pi$ rotations with subpicosecond pulses and again find an increasing background with increasing pulse energies (see supplementary materials).
-Under these considerations, we associate the reduced contrast with the induced background and estimate that we can provide subpicosecond $\pi$-pulses but at the cost of a reduced single-photon purity.

 Enabling coherent operations on this time scale is especially beneficial for analyzing ultrafast processes induced by light-matter interaction \cite{Miloshevsky.2022}.
-Fast coherent optical control could also be relevant in the presence of large Purcell enhancement, which reduces the lifetime of emitters significantly and therefore makes faster gates a necessity, particularly for generating single photons in high repetition or for the creation of, cluster states \cite{Tiurev.2021}.
+Fast coherent optical control could also be relevant in the presence of large Purcell enhancement, which reduces the lifetime of emitters significantly and therefore makes faster gates a necessity, particularly for generating single photons in high repetition or for the creation of cluster states \cite{Tiurev.2021}.
 Ultrashort pulses can also enable applications requiring multiple gate operations on the optical qubit in a limited time window \cite{Weinzetl.2019}.
-For example, a Hahn-echo type, phase-sensitive measurements, could extend the SnVs' sensing capabilities \cite{Degen.2017}.
+For example, a Hahn-echo type, phase-sensitive measurement, could extend the SnVs' sensing capabilities \cite{Degen.2017}.

-\section{Nonresonant swing-up control: SUPER}
+\subsection{Nonresonant swing-up control: SUPER}

-In this section, we present the experimental implementation of the SUPER scheme.
-This method achieves coherent excitation by relying on highly detuned pulses, which by themselves can not significantly transfer the population to the excited state.
+The SUPER scheme achieves coherent excitation by relying on a highly red detuned pulse pair with different central frequencies, which by themselves cannot significantly transfer the population to the excited state \cite{Bracht2021}.
 The pulse configuration provides an advantage compared to the resonant scheme because the photons from the laser pulses can be spectrally distinguished from the signal.
-This benefit makes separation of excitation light and the emitted photons, while maintaining their purity and indistinguishability \cite{Heinisch.2023}, much more feasible.
+This benefit makes separation of excitation light and the emitted photons much more feasible, while maintaining their purity and indistinguishability.
+For finite pulses, the achievable final occupation can be optimized by fine-tuning pulse parameters such as amplitude, detuning, and bandwidth.

-For a two-level system driven by alternating laser pulses of two different laser frequencies, a coherent population inversion can be achieved if the pulses' durations are chosen appropriately such that the two off-axis rotations transport the ground state to the excited state \cite{Bracht2021}.
-The same coherent state transfer works for a combination of two nonresonant laser pulses with appropriate parameters such as amplitude, detuning, and bandwidth, even though the trajectory on the Bloch sphere no longer follows the idealized picture \cite{BrachtPRB2023}.